GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

     This tutorial makes minimal use of environment variables.
     Instead, we will be caching our configuration.

-1. Create an `.env.gcp` file with the following contents:
+1. Create an `.env.gae` file with the following contents:

         APP_KEY=%%APP_KEY%%
         APP_ENV=production